welbcmyk/web-forum/README.md

  - Client: npm start
  - backend: node server.js

 Client runs on port 3000 and backend on 5000.
-The Database cloud based.
+The Database is cloud based.